Guyana, US EXIM sign historic loan agreement for Gas-to-Energy Project - Guyana Chronicle

 –bank’s Chairperson optimistic about future developments as US-Guyana further strengthen partnership

-IN a significant step towards advancing its energy infrastructure, Guyana has officially inked a loan agreement with the US Export-Import (EXIM) Bank for its ambitious Gas-to-Energy (GTE) Project.
+IN a significant step towards advancing its energy infrastructure, Guyana has officially signed a loan agreement with the US Export-Import (EXIM) Bank for its ambitious Gas-to-Energy (GTE) Project.

 The contract was officially signed on Friday afternoon at the GTE project site at Wales, West Bank Demerara, where the US EXIM Bank’s President and Chairperson, Reta Jo Lewis highlighted the significance of the project which aims to reduce the cost of electricity, enhance energy security and promote environmental sustainability.

-Jo Lewis said: “Together, we are taking bold steps to strengthen energy security, enhanced environmental sustainability and unlock economic opportunity.”
+Jo Lewis said: “Together, we are taking bold steps to strengthen energy security, enhance environmental sustainability and unlock economic opportunity.”

 She further pointed out that this multimillion-dollar collaboration is just the first of many, emphasising the long-standing relationship between Guyana and the US.